*Why do I have to trim the wick?

 If your liquid wax should spill, it can be cleaned up easily with soap (we recommend Dawn) and water.

 * Do your candles smell strong?

 Yes!
-Our candles are drenched with the maximum amount of fragrance oil that our pure soy wax can hold!
-Some fragrance oils are naturally stronger than others.
+Our candles are drenched with the maximum amount of oil that our pure soy wax can hold!
+Some oils are naturally stronger than others.
 We have tested hundreds of scents and chosen the very best.
 Our candles take one week to cure to its full potential.

 * Where are your candles Produced?

 Every candle is made with love in my home right here in Tampa Florida!

 * Why do some of your candles turn yellow?

 This happens because we do not use any additives or preservatives in our candles.
 When natural soy candles are exposed to harsh light, they may discolor or turn yellow.
 This mainly happens to scents that have vanilla in them! ( Vanilla Bean, Ellie, Pirates Breath, Pumpkin Souffle) But it does not effect the quality of the candle or the scent throw.
 It is just another way to know that you have a 100% soy candle.

 * Why is there still a little wax left at the bottom when the candle is finished?

 We did this on purpose!
 Our candles are designed to go out on there own with a 1/4 inch of wax left.
 This is a safety feature of the wick, so that you can feel safer when burning the candle.
 But if you want to use up all the wax at the bottom of the jar follow these tips...